-When consulting with a client on their umbrella policy (also known as excess liability) the question of “How much insurance do I need?”
-ALWAYS comes up.
+When consulting with a client on their Umbrella policy (also known as excess liability) the question of “How much insurance do I need?”
+This question ALWAYS comes up.
 It is a tricky question, but the answer is: “More than you may think!”

-One end of the argument says you should cover your net worth.
-I have seen and used industry formulas that add up an individual or family’s net assets then subtract the liability coverage currently in force.
+Some brokers and agents say you should cover your net worth.
+At Deland, Gibson, we have used industry formulas that add up an individual or family’s net assets then subtract the liability coverage currently in force.
 If you have a positive number, you are underinsured.
-Unfortunately, that formula also doesn’t account for a key factor: future earnings.
-In the event of a claim, while most likely catastrophic, your future income could be garnished up to 40% to help pay off a court ordered award.
+Unfortunately, that formula also doesn’t account for a critical factor: future earnings.
+In the event of a claim, while most likely catastrophic, your future income could be garnished up to 40% to help pay off a court-ordered award.
 This type of situation – while admittedly rare – is easily avoided by proper insurance coverage.

-The other side of the argument can be made for the likelihood of risk.
-If you have younger children that are inexperienced drivers, your risk is higher but if you are experienced or don’t even own a car, your risk is lower thus the chance of loss isn’t as great.
+The other side of the argument can be made for the likelihood of high risk.
+If you have younger children that are inexperienced drivers, your risk is higher, but if you are experienced or don’t even own a car, your risk is lower; thus, the chance of loss isn’t as great.
 Sometimes people don’t carry limits that cover their net worth because they are comfortable taking that risk.

-After a boating accident or a case of libel via social media clients want to have enough coverage.
-“Penny wise, pound foolish” is a cliché but it’s true.
+Clients want to have enough coverage after a boating accident or a case of libel via social media.
+“Penny wise, pound foolish” is a cliché, but it’s true.

-Purchasing an umbrella is a very low cost for the limits of insurance offered.
+Purchasing an Umbrella policy is a very low cost for the limits of insurance offered.
 Umbrella coverage has also broadened in the past few years.
-Other things to consider when purchasing an umbrella is coverage for non-profit board service and employment practices liability for domestic employees such as a nanny.
+Other things to consider when purchasing an Umbrella are coverage for non-profit board service and employment practices liability for domestic employees such as a nanny.